Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	10. Technological extremophilia:  3/5
 	11. Stress/Boredom rating:  1 (Dull)
 	12. Me-points:  0/3
 	13. Kind of person most protected:  Serene industrialists... which in *this* setting means *Imperials*!
 Even though this is a Commonwealth tech very far away from Imperial thought, this *always* best protects Imperials!
+I <3 serenity.
 	14. Special categories:  Detached, Anti-Popular, Failsafe
 	15. Conversion potential:  Empire<->Commonwealth
 19. Palace of the Arts